 - The notice means that ....

-- the parking lot is only meant for visitors
+- the parking lot is only permitted for visitors

-- only people having permission can park their car at the parking lot
+- only people having permission can park their car.

 Read this text and answer questions 3 and 4.